-A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.

 In making its decision to terminate the lease, RHA will consider alternatives as described in Section 13-III.D and other factors as described in Sections 13-III.E and 13-III.F.
 Upon consideration of such alternatives and factors, RHA may, on a case-by-case basis, choose not to terminate the lease.